 When you board the aircraft, our in-flight crew will help you to embark and disembark, ensure you are comfortable on board and give you some useful information.
 However, the crew cannot help you with your personal care, feeding or help you move

 Our staff will meet you at the aircraft on arrival at your transfer airport or final destination and will accompany you through the entire landing process: passport control, luggage claim and customs.

 Flying with your own wheelchair

-Each passenger can transport her own wheelchairs in the hold free of charge..
+Each passenger can transport his own wheelchairs in the hold free of charge..

 If a passenger has a wheelchair with a battery containing liquid that could spill, they must arrive early at the airport and inform the check-in desk.